History of S&P 500 in Timeline

 Friday, September 17, 2021, was the final trading date for the original SP big contract which began trading in 1982.

-In October 2021, a Bloomberg News report highlighted a study alleging that some companies purchase ratings from S&P Global to increase their chances of entering the S&P 500 Index.
+In October 2021, Bloomberg News reported that a study alleged that some companies purchase ratings from S&P Global to increase their chances of entering the S&P 500 Index—even without meeting the full criteria for inclusion.

 January 2024: S&P 500 Market Cap